AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 - Ambient occlusion is now automatically baked and stored in the alpha channel of your lightmaps.
 - New shading environment properties help you control how to apply baked AO and SSAO to your final scene.
 You can also run SSAO in screen space or world space.
 See ~{ Shading Environment Properties }~.
-- A new screen space reflection algorithm reflects GGX and matches up with pre-convoluted IBL reflection probes.
+- A new screen space reflection algorithm allows for better refelection results.
 - Normalization of lightmap resolution is now based on the UV space area.
 - UV seam fixup now automatically runs as a post-processing effect when you bake lightmaps.
 - Improved interaction with a lightmapped level, such as material management and object manipulations, without losing the lightmap.

-The Stingray lightmap baker interface now reflect more meaningful baker settings.
+- The Stingray lightmap baker interface now reflects more meaningful baker settings.
 See ~{ About baking with the Stingray baker }~ for the updated options.

 ### VR Improvements